Curriculum Notes Year 7

 Director of Sport: Mr Paul Hodgson

 Within the core Physical Education programme, we continue the ethos of the subject, which is a wide and varied programme to benefit the pastoral well-being, physical health and sporting enjoyment of all pupils.
 We aim to reinforce prior learning in various activities, by building on techniques and skills already developed and harnessed.
-T
+Through the Games programme, pupils will be placed in similar ability teams in our major sports of Football, Rugby, Hockey and Cricket and compete against local schools.
+An option to experience the Rowing programme is also available for year 7 pupils.

+lessons.
 Pupils will have the opportunity to interpret the laws of games and officiate in training matches whilst also learning the value of quality practice, training for specific sporting activities and setting long-term goals.
-With Year 7 Games being combined with Year 8, the culture and environment allow for increase peer-to-peer learning.
+With Year 7 Games being combined with Year 8, the culture and environment allow for increased peer-to-peer learning.

 Pupils will take part in the following activities:

-• Football
+• Football (option)

-• Rugby
+• Rugby (option)

-• Cricket
+• Cricket (option)

 • Tennis